 Frenemies: Cuba and the US Embargo

-Frenemies is a feature-length documentary that tells the story of the close yet conflicted relationship between the United States and Cuba from 1940-2020.
+Frenemies is a feature-length documentary that tells the story of the close yet conflicted relationship between the United States and Cuba from the 1950s to the present.
 How much longer can this small Caribbean island survive the longest embargo in history?
-Can any economy survive such an all-encompassing blockade?

 For almost 60 years it has been painfully difficult for U.S. citizens to travel to Cuba.
 With the loosening of some travel restrictions at the end of the Obama administration, many U.S. citizens visited the island for the first time.
 In Frenemies we hear these eye-opening experiences in Cuba, as well as experiences and insights from subjects who have had longer term relationships with this small Caribbean country.
 We also hear from talented but frustrated native Cuban artists living on the island.

 Contemporary and historical events on the island and in the United States relate to personal opinions of our speaking subjects .The film uses their personal experiences to carry the spectator through a lively discussion that rebuilds the Cuban Revolution, achievements of the Revolutionary government, the Bay of Pigs invasion, and the Missile Crisis.Through their diverse and engaging analysis, audiences can understand anti-communist expressions as they still appear in renewed form in the United States nowadays.The film travels through history making use of archival footage along with footage captured in contemporary Cuba, and bringing the audience to 2019.